-We all know that whatever we focus on we use our energy on.
-That sparks the question:
+We all know that whatever we focus on it saps our energy.
+So that sparks the question:

 “Do you focus on the right things?”